 Burdening the senior management with the work of expansion as well as running the already existing business is not a good idea.
 Even if the expansion is into a new business line in the same geography, allowing a particular department to take the lead and make localised decisions will serve the interest of the company better.

-Examples of Decentralized Organization
+Examples of Decentralization of an Organization

 When modern retail started, it was not possible for the CEO or the COO to take the call on what each store will stock and sale.
 This was because the demand from each store was different.
 As a result, category managers were appointed who started picking products to sell in their regions.
 Each region was treated differently and category managers ordered the material accordingly.